 The average hourly intern wage for bachelor's degree-level interns during the 2016 -17 academic year was $18.06 according to the NACE 2017 Internship & Co-op Survey (PDF).

 Academic credit for an internship can only be arranged through the student's academic department and is subject to the rules and approval of their specific academic program.

 Some students choose to work with their faculty advisor to receive academic credit for their internships while other students choose to participate in an internship simply for the experience.
 For students choosing to receive academic credit, they will let you know the appropriate paperwork that needs to be completed.

-The first step to reaching the greatest number of students is to post your internship in HireMason, our online job and internship database.
+The first step to reaching the greatest number of students is to post your internship in Handshake, a centralized job and internship database serving Mason students.

 University Career Services also hosts many Signature Events and career-related events each semester to help you connect with students on campus about your opportunities.
 In addition, you can Build Your Own Event (BYOE).
 To discuss a more tailored recruiting plan, set up a Recruiting Consultation with your Industry Advisor.

 Developing an internship?